Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Burn-e 2 Rear of Chassis

 Quite simply, no other scooter comes remotely close to the sophistication and quality of this setup.
-It scores a perfect 10/10 on my shock absorption scale.
 It’s like a hot knife cutting through butter.

 NAMI Burn-e 2 Frame From Rear

 But the Burn-e 2 is more than just its otherworldly suspension.
-Its standard-issue 11-inch tires do a fine job of cushioning impacts with the ground, but for an even better rider, you could get the scooter fitted with PMT tires.
+Its standard-issue 11-inch tires do a fine job of cushioning impacts , but for an even better rider, you could get it fitted with PMT tires.
 These racing-standard bad boys deliver exceptional traction.

 NAMI Burn-e 2 PMT Tire